DebdasPaul/debdaspaul.github.io/_pages/about.md

 Welcome to my homepage!

-I am postdoctoral scientist at the [Leibniz Institute on Aging](https://www.leibniz-fli.de/) in Jena, Germany.
+I am a postdoctoral scientist at the [Leibniz Institute on Aging](https://www.leibniz-fli.de/) in Jena, Germany.

 I was trained as computer science engineer back in India.
 During my training in computer science, my research primarily centered on the analysis of bipartite structures using techniques from spectral graph theory.